13 Fastest Nurse Practitioner (NP) Programs | 2025

 • RN to NP: For RNs without a bachelor's degree seeking a direct path to NP licensure (2-3 years).

-• Doctor of Nursing Practice (DNP): For RNs or master's degree-prepared nurses aiming for the highest level of clinical practice (3-4 years).
+• Doctor of Nursing Practice (DNP): Typically takes 3-6 years for RNs or 2-3 years for nurses with a master's degree, offering the highest level of clinical practice.

-• Direct Entry NP Program: For individuals with a non-nursing bachelor's degree who want to become NPs (3-4 years).
+• Direct Entry NP Program: This program is for individuals with a non-nursing bachelor's degree who want to become NPs (3-5 years).

 These pathways provide the necessary education and clinical experience to handle diverse patient care needs and to lead healthcare teams effectively.
 Choosing the right program depends on your current educational background, career goals, and the specific healthcare area you wish to specialize in.